NEONScience/NEON-Data-Skills/tutorials/Python/Hyperspectral/uncertainty-and-validation/hyperspectral_validation_py/hyperspectral_validation_py.md

 tarp_03_data = np.genfromtxt(tarp_03_filename, delimiter = '\t')
 ```

-Now we'll set all the data inside of those windows to NaNs (not a number) so
-they will not be included in the plots.
+Now we'll set all the data inside of those windows to NaNs (not a number) so they will not be included in the plots

 ```python